andifalk/cloud-native-microservices-security/lab2/README.md

 __NOTE:__ You find the completed code in project _lab2/library-server-complete_.

-In the next lab we will add the authorization part.
+In the next lab we will add the MTLS authentication.